andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-a/us9/readme.md

         // Arrange
         var patientDto = SeedPatientDTO();

-        // Setup mock to return the DTO when DeletePatient is called _mockService.Setup(s => s.EditPatient(It.IsAny<MedicalRecordNumber>(),
+        // Setup mock to return the DTO when EditPatient is called _mockService.Setup(s => s.EditPatient(It.IsAny<MedicalRecordNumber>(),
             It.IsAny<FilterPatientDTO>())).ReturnsAsync(patientDto);